lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 In this case we know all features and have a known label value of 231 calories.
 So we need our algorithm to learn a function that operates of all exercise features to give us a net result of 231.

 A sample of one person isn't likely to give a function that generalizes well.
 So we gather the same data from a large number participants, and then train the model using the bigger set of data.

-That done, we will have a generalized function that can be used to calculate our label (Y), we can then plot the values of (Y), calculated for specific features of (X) values.
+After training, and now having a generalized function that can be used to calculate our label (Y), we can then plot the values of (Y), calculated for specific features of (X) values.